eZmaxinc/eZmax-SDK-go/docs/BrandingResponseCompound.md

 `func (o *BrandingResponseCompound) HasSBrandingLogourl() bool`

 HasSBrandingLogourl returns a boolean if a field has been set.

+### GetSBrandingLogointerfaceurl

+`func (o *BrandingResponseCompound) GetSBrandingLogointerfaceurl() string`

+GetSBrandingLogointerfaceurl returns the SBrandingLogointerfaceurl field if non-nil, zero value otherwise.

+### GetSBrandingLogointerfaceurlOk

+`func (o *BrandingResponseCompound) GetSBrandingLogointerfaceurlOk() (*string, bool)`

+GetSBrandingLogointerfaceurlOk returns a tuple with the SBrandingLogointerfaceurl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSBrandingLogointerfaceurl

+`func (o *BrandingResponseCompound) SetSBrandingLogointerfaceurl(v string)`

+SetSBrandingLogointerfaceurl sets SBrandingLogointerfaceurl field to given value.

+### HasSBrandingLogointerfaceurl

+`func (o *BrandingResponseCompound) HasSBrandingLogointerfaceurl() bool`

+HasSBrandingLogointerfaceurl returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)